RebornChen917/CMEM-preprint/README.md

 The preprint is released under **CC BY 4.0** (see Zenodo record).

+Author’s Note

+I did not write these documents to explain the world, nor to correct existing theories, propose alternatives, or compete for coherence.

+These texts exist because, in many domains, explanation continues long after the interface has already failed.

+CMEM and its associated notes are not theories, models, or predictive systems.
+They are diagnostic records—written at the moment where interpretation should stop, but usually does not.

+I am not interested in answering “why” questions once structural admissibility has been lost.
+I am interested in identifying where systems cease to be interpretable, where optimization becomes noise, and where continuity is falsely assumed.

+Many of the expressions, symbols, and constructions used across these papers are intentionally non-operational.
+They are not unfinished formulas.
+They are finished boundaries.

+If a reader finds themselves trying to compute, extend, refute, or apply them, then the boundary has already been crossed—and the document has done its job.

+These writings do not ask to be believed.
+They ask only to be placed correctly.

+I make no claim that these documents are necessary.
+Only that they are precise.

+If they are useful, it is because a similar interface failure has already been encountered.
+If they are not, they may be safely ignored.

+Nothing here instructs action.
+Nothing here predicts outcomes.
+Nothing here promises understanding.

+They simply record where understanding ends.

+—
+Chen Ruotong

+_README_EN

 Citation & Use Notice

 (Mandatory Reading for Any Citation or Reference)